Charley Horton (halfback): Professional career

-Horton was drafted by the Los Angeles Rams of the NFL in the first round of the 1956 NFL Draft.
+Horton was selected by the Washington Redskins in the 15th round, with the 172nd overall pick, of the 1955 NFL draft.
+The next year, he was selected by the Los Angeles Rams in the first round, with the 11th overall pick, of the 1956 NFL draft.
 He was instead required to serve two years in the United States Navy after joining the NROTC at Vanderbilt.
 While in the Navy he played football at Naval Amphibious Base Little Creek, being named the Most Valuable All-Service player in 1957.
 He was also named first team All-Sea Service in 1956 and 1957.

 Horton appeared in five games for the Montreal Alouettes of the CFL in 1958.

 Officiating career

 Horton officiated college football games after his playing days.
 He was an official in 17 bowl games, including the 1986 Orange Bowl, 1987 Fiesta Bowl and 1992 Rose Bowl.